Get insider access

 6.3 Bare Floor

-The iRobot Roomba i7 is alright for bare floors.
-It has no problem with small debris like rice but it struggles a bit more with large debris, which end up getting caught in the brushroll, keeping it from spinning.
-Pet hair also gets dragged around or caught in different parts of the vacuum, but it still manages to pick up a quite a bit of it.
+The iRobot Roomba i7 is acceptable for bare floors.
+It has no problem with small debris like rice, but it struggles a bit more with large debris, which ends up getting caught in the brushroll, keeping it from spinning.
+Pet hair also gets dragged around or caught in different parts of the vacuum, but it still manages to pick up quite a bit of it.
 While this vacuum is very well-built, it has several parts that need regular maintenance and replacement, which can add up.

 Pros